nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Shows a list of all flashcards in the deck.
 A keyword may be specified to filter out the list.

-Format: `list (q/t)/ (prefix question starts with/ tag)`
+Format: `list (q/t)/ (prefix question starts with/ tag)` Note : Listing questions for markdown syntax should include their relevant markdown notation
 Examples:
 ```
 1. list